flynn/flynn/README.md

 #### Scale

-To access the application, add some web processes using the `scale`
+By default there will be one process running, add some more web processes using the `scale` command:
-command:

 ```text
 flynn scale web=3